ethstorage/specs/specs/experimental/inbox-contract.md

 Immediately before submitting a new batch, `op-batcher` fetches the current inbox address from L1 and submits to that address.
 After the transaction is successfully included in L1 at block `N`, `op-batcher` verifies that the inbox address hasn't changed at block `N`.
 If the address has changed, it resubmits the batch to the new address.

+## Upgrade

+Existing OP Stack instances need to upgrade the `SystemConfig` in order to use this feature.

 ## Reference Implementation

 1. [example inbox contract for EthStorage](https://github.com/blockchaindevsh/es-op-batchinbox/blob/main/src/BatchInbox.sol)
 2. [op-node & op-batcher changes](https://github.com/blockchaindevsh/optimism/compare/5137f3b74c6ebcac4f0f5a118b0f4909df03aec6...02e3b7248f1b590a2adf1f81488829760fa2ba03)

-TODO: implement `Migration Process` mentioned above.
+TODO: implement `Dynamic Updates` mentioned above.